We review eight trends in Contact Center technology that integrate across business processes and define success for contact centers in the future.

 #2.
 Incorporation of Conversational Agents

-Chatbots are not new to contact centers.
+AI solutions are not new to contact centers.
 They’re often used to handle routine, repetitive customer inquiries.
-But the vast majority of chatbots can currently handle only relatively simple interactions that fall within a predefined set of rules.
+But the vast majority of these bots can currently handle only relatively simple interactions that fall within a predefined set of rules.

 Powered by conversational AI, the next generation of chatbots use natural language understanding (NLU) to learn from each user encounter, so they can maneuver increasingly complex interactions.
 Applications are incredibly diverse: